As Mayor’s Star Fades City Council Begins to Shine - The Tennessee Tribune

 By Peter White

-NASHVILLE, TN – The city council approved a referendum on Mayor Megan Barry’s $9 billion transit plan last week.
+NASHVILLE, TN — The city council approved a referendum on Mayor Megan Barry’s $9 billion transit plan.
 They also voted to create a special committee to look into the Mayor’s affair with her former bodyguard to make sure there was no misuse of city funds.
 It passed 30-7-0.
 And that wasn’t even the good news.

 The vote came three months to the day after the Mayor suggested closing down the city’s safety-net hospital on the advice of an unpaid consultant, Kevin Crumbo.
 Barry has not released Crumbo’s recommendations publicly.